180117009/EGOVPROJECT/README.md

 We will most likely use Django as our internal web framework.

+#DATASET

+Wikibooks Dataset
+Complete text of over 185,000 pages of Wikibooks in 7 language https://www.kaggle.com/dhruvildave/wikibooks-dataset which contains 7 Languages and each language has more than 80000 rows.

 # Questions

 1) What kind of problem will solve our project?